zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 ##Introduction
 This document contains the Zowe Secure Software Development Organizational Policy (ZSSD-OP).
-The organizational policy is intended to set up and govern the secure best practices for the environment (organizational level) in which the requirements set by the [Secure SDLC policy](../Zowe-SSDP-SDLC/Policy.md) can be fulfilled.
+The organizational policy is intended to set up requirements and govern the secure best practices for the environment (organizational level) in which the requirements set by the [Secure SDLC policy](../Zowe-SSDP-SDLC/Policy.md) can be fulfilled.
 Sometimes requirements from OP and DP can interfere or be complementary.
-Such relations are not tracked in the documents, but should be obvious (TODO: Should we track internal relations between requirements from OP and DP).
+Duplications will not be resolved for completeness and clarity of the respective policy.

 The security policy comprises requirements that an organization (Squad/Team) contributing to Zowe must fulfil in order to conform to Zowe security vision and principles(#TODO: Link).
 Example of such requirements are: creating security roles, acquiring upper management support, Protecting the code etc.